senzid/items-manager/README.md

 Here are the page files, but they contain no logic.
 They are like the page files of NEXTjs and only renders components from features folder.

 ### services
 Contains API generic functions consumed by features.
 It's a adapter layer.
 If in the future we want change the fetching data method to axios (or whatever), or we need to fetch data from GraphQL, for example, it will be easy to change.
-Moreover if api response changes it is easy to change too.
+Moreover if api response or endpoints changes it is easy to change too.

 ### infraestructure
 It isn't a Pandora's box.
 At this moment only contains the implementation of api call, but we can add custom css files for generic styles, a localstorage file, traductions, and generic functions used in all project for example.